SBludau/BB_Patches_BIDS_DataStructur/README.md

 Some Warnings about missing keys.
 Easy to include!

-# 📊 Data Descriptor: Layer-specific distributions of segmented cells in different cytoarchitectonic regions of BigBrain iso cortex
+# 📊 Data Descriptor: Layer-specific distributions of segmented cells at more than 900 localizations of BigBrain isocortex

 ## Description

-This dataset contains high-resolution histological image patches from the BigBrain project.
-Each patch represents a section of human cortex stained with the Merker method and manually annotated for cortical laminae.
+This dataset contains high-resolution (1µm) histological image patches from the BigBrain project.
+Each patch represents a selected part of a section of human cortex stained with the Merker method and manually annotated for cortical laminae.
 Cells were segmented automatically using a contour-based deep learning model.
+BigBrain coordinates of all analyzed patches are included as well as transformed MNI152 coordinates and Julich Brain Atlas labels.

 Planed to follow BIDS (Brain Imaging Data Structure) standard with the Microscopy extension (BEP031).